rmshaffer/pulse-sequence-simulator/README.md

 # pulse-sequence-simulator
 Utilities for simulating ARTIQ pulse sequences for trapped-ion devices using IonSim.jl.

-In particular, this is designed to simulating the behavior of the ARTIQ pulse sequences used in Haeffner Lab at UC Berkeley.
+In particular, this is designed to simulate the behavior of the ARTIQ pulse sequences used in the [Haeffner Lab at UC Berkeley](https://ions.berkeley.edu).
 These experimental pulse sequences can be found at:
 https://github.com/HaeffnerLab/artiq-work-lattice

 ## Installing via Docker (recommended)